 I most important thing that I found in seaweed is you cannot waste anything In seaweed because after I boil the seaweed like I extract that and the waste ones I fill it up in bags and I mixed them up with some kitchen stuff and I do compost so anything wasted they are always everything to be used.

 Umi – Its kind of like Coconut like you know coconut tree you can use every part of it for something.
 Very very interesting.

 Is there any more that you do other than that?

-I also do body scrub.
+I also do body scrap.
 After I cook the seaweed oil the lemon that left in the pot.
 The lemon and the sea weed and then I pack it in to container for 500 it depends on how big is the container.
 And people come and buy that.
-Before you have your shower you have to use it like body scrub.
-You scrub your body with that, and then you stay for about half an hour then you can have a cool shower.
+Before you have your shower you have to use it like body scrap.
+You scrap your body with that, and then you stay for about half an hour then you can have a cool shower.

 Okay so what are the benefits of using body Scrap?

 It makes your skin smooth and prevents you from any skin disease like ringworm or white spot.